alandbh/Material-UI-Playground/README.md

+## Why "playground"?

+This is an application for my co-workers and me to improve our skills in AAA and BBB.
+Since it's a playground, there's no stupid idea here.
+You can try everything under a condition: you must show what you learned.

+## Yes, we've used all the magic of [Create React App](https://github.com/facebookincubator/create-react-app)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>